Coraid EtherDrive VSX: Storage Virtualization for Ethernet SAN

 The growth in cloud and big data architectures means rapid change and highly dynamic enterprise architectures.
 IT organizations are expected to manage complex environments with the same or fewer resources.
 To keep up with these demands, administrators require the ability to allocate storage for any application based on the latest business needs, and to do so non-disruptively, quickly and easily.

-EtherDrive VSX is a new class of storage appliance that provides advanced storage virtualization for an entire Ethernet SAN, allowing IT administrators to respond to complex storage needs quickly and reliably.
+EtherDrive VSX storage appliances provide advanced storage virtualization for an entire EtherDrive block storage, allowing IT administrators to respond to complex storage needs quickly and reliably.
 VSX supports advanced storage features such as logical volume management (LVM), snapshots, cloning, mirroring and remote replication for data efficiency and data protection, reducing the cost and risk associated with large scale storage deployments.

 The VSX is a semi in-band appliance, essentially acting as a storage router in the network by storing metadata on logical to physical mappings.
 Read and write requests are forward to the appropriate SRX shelf, with all storage processing managed locally.
 Responses, however, go directly from the SRX to the host.
 This scale-out design addresses the bottlenecks of traditional controller-based arrays.